 Don’t forget to keep as much information and evidence as you can in order to claim back the maximum amount of expenses when you file your claim.

 We understand that paying fees would just add to your worries in an already difficult situation.
 When we work for clients to claim compensation for victims of abuse, we protect their financial security by agreeing that the amount payable for our work will be taken out of the final compensation payout and not before.
 If for any reason, your claim is unsuccessful, we will not require you to pay anything.

 The amount that you will receive in compensation largely depends on how severe your injuries are.
 The sexual abuse compensation calculator below suggests average payouts for particular injuries.
 The compensation calculator for sexual abuse victims is based on past settlements and is in no way a guarantee.
-If you are unsure about anything contained in this table then please call us to chat to one of our experts who can try and answer your queries.
+If you are unsure about anything contained in this table then please call us to chat with one of our experts who can try and answer your queries.

 |Injury||Level of severity||Settlement amount|